Fauna of Australia: Amphibians and reptiles

 Australia has four families of native frogs and one introduced toad, the cane toad.
 In 1935 the cane toad was introduced to Australia in a failed attempt to control pests in sugarcane crops.
 It has since become a devastating pest, spreading across northern Australia.
 As well as competing with native insectivores for food, the cane toad produces a venom that is toxic to native fauna, as well as to humans.
 The Myobatrachidae, or southern frogs, are Australia's largest group of frogs, with 112 species classified into anywhere from 17 to 22 genera.
-A notable member of this group is the colourful and endangered Corroboree frog.
+Notable members of this group are the colourful and endangered corroboree frogs.
 The tree frogs, from family Hylidae, are common in high rainfall areas on the north and east coasts; there are 77 Australian species from three genera.
 The 18 species from two genera of the Microhylidae frogs are restricted to the rainforests of northern Australia and nearby habitats; the smallest species, the scanty frog, is from this family.
 There is a single species from the world's dominant frog group, family Ranidae – the Australian wood frog – which only occurs in the Queensland rainforests.
 As elsewhere, there has been a precipitous decline in Australia's frog populations in recent years.
 Although the full reasons for the decline are uncertain, it can be at least partly attributed to the fatal amphibian fungal disease chytridiomycosis.
 Another theory for the decline might be, as research shows, that species from the Southern Hemisphere are on average 4.6 million years old, compared to an average 2.9 million years old for the Northern Hemisphere: Researchers believe this age difference is because of the history of severe ice ages in the Northern Hemisphere, which may drive older species to extinction.

 Australia has two species of crocodile.
 The saltwater crocodile, known colloquially as the "salty", is the largest living crocodile species; reaching over 7 m, and weighing over 1,000 kg, they can and do kill people.
 They live on the coast and in the freshwater rivers and wetlands of northern Australia, and they are farmed for their meat and leather.
 Freshwater crocodiles, found only in northern Australia, are not considered dangerous to humans.